matthutchinson/lifx_dash/README.md

 will also need a wifi network and root access to sniff packets on your network adaptor.

+This gem uses [packet_fu](https://rubygems.org/gems/packetfu) which in turn requires the [libpcap](http://www.tcpdump.org) library.
+This is probably already available on your machine, if not download the [latest release](http://www.tcpdump.org/#latest-release) or install with your package manager e.g.:

+    sudo apt-get install libpcap0.8-dev  # UNIX
+    brew install libpcap                 # homebrew on OSX

 `lifx_dash` is distributed via [RubyGems](https://rubygems.org) and requires [Ruby](https://www.ruby-lang.org) >= 2.0.0.